-A gap year is a planned 12 month break from study or work.
+A gap year is a planned 12 month break to either travel the world or earn money for studying.
 For most, it means taking a year out before going off to university, however, you could choose to take a gap year after completing your degree, or even whilst you are working if you have understanding employers!

 In the past, gap years had a reputation as being for the privileged few who were perhaps trying to dodge or delay joining the workforce.
 These days, gap years are an opportunity to challenge yourself - to develop valuable and transferable skills such as budgeting and time-planning, to improve your confidence, independence and initiative and to gain an overall sense of personal achievement.